Union Canal (Scotland): Proposal

-Construction & design
+Construction and design

 The Union Canal, which has a length of 31 mi today, was built as a contour canal.
 This avoided building costs and future operational delays caused by the provision of locks but necessitated large aqueducts to cross river valleys.
 The canal operated between a junction with the Forth and Clyde Canal at Falkirk and Port Hopetoun basin in the centre of Edinburgh.
 The waterway, which was originally 32 mi, follows a contour of 73 m above sea level throughout its entire length.
 Port Hopetoun was a basin between Semple Street and Lothian Road, and Morrison Street and Fountainbridge.
 However, the final mile has been filled in and the Edinburgh terminal is now at Lochrin Basin in Tollcross, adjacent to Fountainbridge.

 The canal has several navigable aqueducts, including the Slateford Aqueduct that takes the canal over the Water of Leith in Edinburgh, the Almond Aqueduct near Ratho and the 810 ft Avon Aqueduct near Linlithgow, the second-longest in the United Kingdom.
 Priestley describes the route and structures in some detail: